 Some users have noticed issues with the latch jamming from time to time.

-This dependable painted porcelain, tabletop grill has a durable build, a push-button ignition system, and a built-in temperature monitor.
-It is large enough to cook six to eight burgers at a time, features one 9,500-BTU burner and accepts a 1lb propane tank.
+This dependable, painted, and porcelain tabletop grill has a durable build, a push-button ignition system, and a built-in temperature monitor.
+It is large enough to cook 6 to 8 burgers at a time, features one 9,500-BTU burner, and accepts a 1-pound propane tank.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Not enough space for a traditional BBQ?
 Whether you’re looking to impart some smokey flavor to your steaks and ribs, or you just want a grill that provides a quick and efficient way to cook food outdoors, there’s a portable grill for you.
 Easy to transport and store away, portable grills are the perfect choice for apartment dwellers, or anyone who doesn’t have the space to sacrifice for a more substantial outdoor cooking appliance.